datajoint/datajoint-docs/src/elements/management/adopt.md

   - optional fully managed service by DataJoint
 - Interfaces for data entry, export and publishing

-These services may be subsidized by the grant funding for qualified research groups.
+These services may be subsidized by grant funding for qualified research groups.